Shannon-Watts/netflix_analysis/README.md

 ## Load :fax:

 We chose to load our DateFrames into PostgreSQL.
-We chose a relational database rather than a non-relational database (e.g. such as MongoDB) because we wanted to load our data into a fixed data template and visualise the table easily.
+We chose a relational database rather than a non-relational database (e.g. such as MongoDB) because we wanted to load our data into a fixed data template, visualise and manage the table easily.
+We also used a relatively small dataset (around 10,000 rows) which meant that PostgreSQL could handle our data and queries.
+We also wished to run queries on the data and view the results in tabular form.

 ![image](https://user-images.githubusercontent.com/99673859/170675609-13b018ef-4612-4c74-babc-0613982108e2.png)